Gingrich testifies before grand jury investigating Jan. 6

-Former Speaker Newt Gingrich (R-Ga.) testified before a federal grand jury investigating the Jan.
-6, 2021, attack on the Capitol on Thursday, according to CNN.
+Former Speaker Newt Gingrich (R-Ga.) testified Thursday before a federal grand jury investigating the Jan.
+6 attack on the Capitol, according to CNN.

-In a letter to the former Speaker requesting a voluntary interview, the committee said that Gingrich communicated with former Trump senior advisers Jared Kushner and Jason Miller on campaign ads about the election — after it had been declared for then-candidate Joe Biden.
+In a letter to the former Speaker requesting a voluntary interview, the committee said that Gingrich communicated with former Trump senior advisers Jared Kushner and Jason Miller on campaign ads about the election, after it had been declared for Joe Biden.

 “Is someone in charge of coordinating all the electors?” the message read.
 “Evans makes the point that all the contested electors must meet on [D]ecember 14 and send in ballots to force contests which the house would have to settle.”